-- no annual contribution limit; (\$5,000 with carry forward room) - Ilifetime contribution limit: \$50,000 (including all contributions made prior to 1998).
+- No annual contribution limit; (\$5,000 with carry forward room) - Lifetime contribution limit: \$50,000 (including all contributions made prior to 1998).

-This limit includes all contributions made in all RESPs combined.
-There is no limit on the number of plans from different institutions.
-An individual can have in his or her name, but there is a lifetime contribution limit of \$50,000 per beneficiary.
+This limit is calculated from a combination of all contributions made in all RESPs combined.
+There is no limit on the number of plans from different institutions an individual may have in their name, but there is a lifetime contribution limit of \$50,000 per beneficiary.

 CESG payments are made to a single plan on a first-come, first-served basis.
-For example, if a person contributes the entire \$2,500 through one RESP provider on January 15, and later adds subsequent \$2,500 through a different provider on February 15, the CESG will be deposited into the first plan contributed to.
-When contributions are made on the same date, the amount are split in half between the two plans, each plan receives on half of the CESG.
-While there are currently no annual contribution limits, you can receive the Canada Education Savings Grant (CESG) only on the first \$2,500 in contributions per year or up to the first \$5,000 in contributions if enough carry forward room exists.
-Any contributions over these amounts will not receive any CESG for the current year or any subsequent years.
-All contributions exceeding \$50,000 limit will not attract any grant even if the maximum \$7,200 of the grant is not reached.
+For example, if a person contributes the entire \$2,500 through one RESP provider on January 15, and later adds subsequent \$2,500 through a different provider on February 15, the CESG will supplement the first plan into which one contributed.
+When contributions are made on the same date, the amounts are divided between the two plans, each receiving one half of the CESG.

+While there are currently no annual contribution limits, you will receive the Canada Education Savings Grant (CESG) exclusively on the first \$2,500 in contributions per year or up to the first \$5,000 in contributions if enough carry over room exists.
+Any contributions exceeding these amounts will not receive any amount from the CESG for the current or subsequent years.
+All contributions exceeding the \$50,000 limit will not attract any grant even if the maximum \$7,200 of the grant is not reached.

 For example: If you start an account for your six-year-old child, you can contribute \$2,500 (this year's contribution room) plus another \$2,500 (from previously unused contribution room) for a total of \$5,000, to receive a grant of \$1,000.
 You can contribute more than \$5,000 in this scenario, but there will be no grant paid on the amount above \$5,000.
-When calculating contribution room carryover from past years, don't forget that the contribution limit was only \$2,000 prior to 2007.
+When calculating contribution room carryover from past years, keep in mind that the contribution limit was only \$2,000 prior to 2007.